Last Updated on March 13, 2022 by Ben

 The more money you start with, the more money you can potentially make sooner.

-That being said, if you are completely new to matched betting.
+That being said, if you are completely new.
 I think it would be sensible to still start slow.

 Do one or two offers at a time until you are fully confident with the process.